soundpress/RulesOfNYC/docs/c46/index.rst

 (k)
 									[Reserved.]

 (l) Sidewalks of a distinctive design.
 A public pay telephone shall not be installed on, or result in the destruction, damage or removal of any part of, a sidewalk of a distinctive design.
-For purposes of this subdivision, "sidewalk of a distinctive design" shall include a pavement of granite, slate, bluestone or brick and a sidewalk constructed and approved pursuant to § 2-09(f)(xvi) of Title 34 of the Rules of the City of New York.
+For purposes of this subdivision, "sidewalk of a distinctive design" shall include a pavement of granite, slate, bluestone or brick and a sidewalk constructed and approved pursuant to 34 RCNY § 2-09(f)(xvi).

 (m) A public pay telephone must be installed upon a paved surface, unless such telephone is attached to the facade of building or other structure.